-The Microsoft Services Secure Infrastructure Team recently published a very detailed three-part series on the most common mistakes that they have encountered in Active Directory deployments.
+The Microsoft Services Secure Infrastructure Team recently published a three-part series on the most common mistakes that they encountered in Active Directory deployments.
 It was a very informative series to go through, the links can be found below:

 As someone who has worked in many Active Directory Environments (probably over 50 separate environments in 10 years) and as someone who has created and migrated multiple Active Environments, I have run into most of these issues before and I am probably guilty of creating some of these mistakes in the first place.

 Again, I haven’t run into all of these issues myself, but these are the ones that I have encountered in various Active Directory environments and here are my thoughts and additional comments:

 Mistake #1: Configuring Multiple Password Policies for Domain Users Using Group Policy

 This is an easy mistake to make with Active Directory.
 Password policies are always applied to user accounts and are located in the User Configuration GPO, and in most cases most users confuse with these password policies when dealing with service accounts.
 Applying these types of polices to an OU that contains only Servers or Workstations is completely ineffective and a waste of time, and need to be applied to an OU containing user accounts.
 In my experience, I have learned that it is best to create at least three password policies for accounts, with these requirements:

 - User Accounts – 8 Characters with low complexity options

 - Administrator Accounts – 16 Characters with high complexity options

 - Service Accounts – 24 Characters with high complexity options